tdhopper/c.tdhopper.com/content/post/code-review-guidelines.md

   * Consider your contribution in the broader context of the code base.
 Do you need to take extra steps to make the code healthier and manage complexity?

-  * Keep pull requests short whenever possible. `git --shortstat origin/main` will show you the size of your branch 's diff from main; under 400 lines changed is a great goal.
+  * Keep pull requests short whenever possible. `git --shortstat origin/main` will show you the size of your branch's diff from main; under 400 lines changed is a great goal.

   * Write a pull request description that sets your reviewer up for success by helping them understand what the PR intends to accomplish.